orgicus/sparkfun-nvidia-ai-innovation-challenge-2324/README.md

 ## How to setup CUDA accelerated YOLOv8 on NVIDIA Jetson

 Jetson compatible CUDA accelerated torch and vision wheels are required for CUDA accelerated YOLO (otherwise the CPU version of torch will be installed even if [`torch-2.0.0+nv23.05-cp38-cp38-linux_aarch64.whl`](https://docs.nvidia.com/deeplearning/frameworks/install-pytorch-jetson-platform/) or similar is installed ).
-To save time and easet setup I have compiled torch and vision from source and the prebuild wheels are available in this [repo's releases](https://github.com/orgicus/sparkfun-nvidia-ai-innovation-challenge-2324/releases)
+To save time and ease setup I have compiled torch and vision from source and the prebuild wheels are available in this [repo's releases](https://github.com/orgicus/sparkfun-nvidia-ai-innovation-challenge-2324/releases)

 1. download the prebuild wheels from this repo's releases(if you haven't already): `wget https://github.com/orgicus/sparkfun-nvidia-ai-innovation-challenge-2324/releases/download/required_jetson_wheels/wheels.zip`
 2. unzip wheels.zip to the wheels folder and enter it: